 The World Health Organization (WHO) page on Swine Flu H1N1, worldwide.
 See the latest information in individual countries.
 They also track disease outbreaks, Epidemic & Pandemic Alerts, of all types.

 Other Helpful Listings

-H1N1 Flu Outbreak Resources from the American Hospital Association (AHA) include links to state health departments, legal information, and the Institute of Medicine's 2-page summary of respiratory protection for healthcare staff.
+H1N1 Flu Outbreak Resources (2009) from the American Hospital Association (AHA) include links to state health departments, legal information, and the Institute of Medicine's 2-page summary of respiratory protection for healthcare staff.
 Other emergency readiness resources for Zika and MERS linked at this site.

 Centers for Disease Control and Prevention.
 Easy to use topic list.
 The CDC is one of the major operating divisions of the Department of Health and Human Services (HHS), which is the principal agency in the United States government for protecting the health and safety of all Americans and for providing essential human services, especially for those people who are least able to help themselves.
 CDC works round the clock, 24/7

 Click on Rapid Diagnostic Testing to see CDC's Influenza Diagnostic Table for information about turnaround time for influenza lab tests.
 Site is definitely geared to health professionals

 Summary of findings from the observations of the National Governors Association Center for Best Practices (NGA Center) regarding pandemic preparedness in 2007 and early 2008.
 The private sector is encouraged to engage in this process.
 Published Sept.
 2008

 The National Governors Association (NGA) report for governors and senior state officials who want to be prepared for a possible flu pandemic.
 May be useful to healthcare boards and leaders to understand their thinking and governments' expected roles on topics such as self-reliance and stockpiling.
 Discusses seasonal flu which accounts for 30,000 to 40,000 US deaths per year.
 32 pages; pub 2006